levintp/observer/README.md

 [ interval: <duration> | default = 60 ]

 # The node categories that are required to collect the metric.
+# Note: Each category that is specified in this option MUST match exaclty one
+#       category as defined in the root `categories` field.
 categories:
   [ - <category> ... | default = INHERIT ]